Klein Tuinkop via Dassieskasteel Traverse - Silvermine Hike

 πΎπΎ — Not dog friendly

-Route Notes — An adventurous hike with easy scrambling, including a short crawl through a wide cave.
+Route Notes — An adventurous Silvermine hike with easy scrambling, including a short crawl through a wide cave.
 Route-finding skills are required, especially after rounding the front of Klein Tuinkop.
 Follow cairns carefully and climb through the hole in the cliff to reach the top, or use an alternative easy ascent further toward the Kalk Bay side.
 The path can be difficult to follow — going with a guide is recommended.

 The Stone Holes of Klein Tuinkop